Master of Science and Doctor of Philosophy

-A minimum of 3.00 GPA is required.
+A minimum of 3.00 GPA and the GRE is required for all programs (Master of Science thesis and non-thesis option and Doctor of Philosophy).
 Individual faculty serving as major professors may have additional requirements for students they advise.
-Therefore, it is advisable that a prospective student contact faculty with whom he/she is interested in working to determine if they have additional admission requirements (i.e. GRE score, etc.).
-An international applicant is required to have a 575 TOEFL score.
+Therefore, it is advisable that a prospective student contact faculty with whom he/she is interested in working to determine if they have additional admission requirements.
+An international applicant is required to have a TOEFL (Test of English as a Foreign Language) score of 575 PBT (84 iBT) or an IELTS (International English Language Testing Systems) score of 7.0 or higher to be considered for admission.

 Prerequisite and Core Courses